danijar/elements/README.md

 Collect timing statistics about the run time of different parts of a program.
 Measures code inside sections and can wrap methods into sections.
 Returns execution count, execution time, fraction of overall program time, and more.
-The resulting statisticse can be added to the logger.
+The resulting statistics can be added to the logger.

 ```python
 timer = Timer()